What are you searching for?

 The Ophir Hotel

-The Ophir Hotel is a relaxed, family-friendly pub, bar and restaurant in Orange that is completely set up for families.
-You will find a range of kid-friendly amenities, including a giant playground for kids to burn some energy while they wait for their food.
-Inside, you will find books, toys and colouring-in kits to keep little hands busy.
+The Ophir Hotel is a relaxed, family-friendly pub, bar, and restaurant in Orange that is completely set up for families.
+It offers a range of kid-friendly amenities, including a giant playground for kids to burn some energy while they wait for their food.
+Inside, you will find books, toys, and colouring-in kits to keep little hands busy.
 There’s also a parents’ room and plenty of pram access.
-There’s even a delicious kids menu full of great choices they will love.
+There’s even a delicious kids’ menu with great choices they will love.

 The Greenhouse of Orange

 Looking for family-friendly dining in Orange?
-The Greenhouse of Orange is located on the rooftop of the Orange Ex-Services’ Club, in the heart of Orange, and it’s a modern dining option with a large play area for kids.
+The Greenhouse of Orange is located on the rooftop of the Orange Ex-Services’ Club, in the heart of Orange.
+It’s a modern dining option with a large play area for kids.
 Tick!
-It’s open daily for lunch and dinner, and breakfast on Sunday!
+It’s open daily for lunch and dinner and breakfast on Sunday!
 Or just enjoy a coffee or cocktail.
-There’s a Pizza Bar, Street Food Kitchen.
+There’s a Pizza Bar and Street Food Kitchen.

 The Agrestic Grocer